Get personalized deals and practical tips

-If you’re travelling with prescribed or over-the-counter medications, please consult our Travelling with medications page for tips on transporting them easily and hassle-free.
+If you’re travelling with prescribed or over-the-counter medications, check out our tips on transporting them easily and hassle-free.

 Some pharmacies sell ready-assembled travel first aid kits.
 You’ll want to make sure that a kit contains exactly what you need before you buy it.